awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/device-auth.md

 AWS IoT policies define the set of operations allowed for AWS IoT devices\.
 Specifically, they allow and deny access to AWS IoT Core and AWS IoT Greengrass data plane operations, such as publishing MQTT messages and retrieving device shadows\.

 All devices require an entry in the AWS IoT Core registry and an activated X\.509 certificate with an attached AWS IoT policy\.
+Devices fall into two categories:
++ **Greengrass core devices**

+  Greengrass core devices use certificates and AWS IoT policies to connect to AWS IoT Core and AWS IoT Greengrass\.
+The certificates and policies also allow AWS IoT Greengrass to deploy components and configurations to core devices\.
++ **Client devices**

+  MQTT client devices use certificates and policies to connect to AWS IoT Core and the AWS IoT Greengrass service\.
+This enables client devices to use the AWS IoT Greengrass cloud discovery to find and connect to a Greengrass core device\.
+A client device uses the same certificate to connect to the AWS IoT Core cloud service and core devices\.
+Client devices also use discovery information for mutual authentication with the core device\.
+For more information, see [Interact with local IoT devices](interact-with-local-iot-devices.md)\.

 ## X\.509 certificates<a name="x509-certificates"></a>

-Communication between devices and AWS IoT Core or AWS IoT Greengrass must be authenticated\.
+Communication between core devices and client devices and between devices and AWS IoT Core or AWS IoT Greengrass must be authenticated\.
 This mutual authentication is based on registered X\.509 device certificates and cryptographic keys\.

 In an AWS IoT Greengrass environment, devices use certificates with public and private keys for the following Transport Layer Security \(TLS\) connections:
-+ The AWS IoT client component on the Greengrass core connecting to AWS IoT Core and AWS IoT Greengrass over the internet\.
++ The AWS IoT client component on the Greengrass core device that connects to AWS IoT Core and AWS IoT Greengrass over the internet\.
++ Client devices that connect to AWS IoT Greengrass over the internet to discover core devices\.
++ The MQTT broker component on the Greengrass core connecting to Greengrass devices in the group over the local network\.

-AWS IoT Greengrass core devices store certificates in the root folder\.
+AWS IoT Greengrass core devices store certificates in the Greengrass root folder\.

 ### Certificate authority \(CA\) certificates<a name="ca-certificates"></a>

-Core devices download a root CA certificate used for authentication with AWS IoT Core and AWS IoT Greengrass services\.
+Greengrass core devices and client devices download a root CA certificate used for authentication with the AWS IoT Core and AWS IoT Greengrass services\.
 We recommend that you use an Amazon Trust Services \(ATS\) root CA certificate, such as [Amazon Root CA 1](https://www.amazontrust.com/repository/AmazonRootCA1.pem)\.
 For more information, see [CA certificates for server authentication](https://docs.aws.amazon.com/iot/latest/developerguide/server-authentication.html#server-authentication-certs) in the *AWS IoT Core Developer Guide*\.

 **Note**
 Your root CA certificate type must match your endpoint\.
 Use an ATS root CA certificate with an ATS endpoint \(preferred\) or a VeriSign root CA certificate with a legacy endpoint\.
 Only some AWS Regions support legacy endpoints\.
 For more information, see [Use service endpoints that match the root CA certificate type](configure-greengrass-core-v2.md#certificate-endpoints)\.

+Client devices also download a Greengrass core device CA certificate\.
+They use this certificate to validate the MQTT server certificate on the core device during mutual authentication\.

+### Certificate rotation on the local MQTT broker<a name="mqtt-certificate-expiration"></a>

+Greengrass core devices generate a local MQTT server certificate that client devices use for mutual authentication\.
+This certificate is signed by the core device CA certificate, which the core device stores in the AWS IoT Greengrass cloud\.
+The MQTT server certificate expires every 7 days\.
+This limited period is based on security best practices\.
+This rotation helps mitigate the threat of an attacker stealing the MQTT server certificate and private key to impersonate the Greengrass core device\.

+When the MQTT server certificate expires, the Greengrass core device generates a new certificate and restarts the local MQTT broker\.
+When this happens, all client devices connected to the Greengrass core device are disconnected\.
+Client devices can reconnect to the Greengrass core device after a short period of time\.

+The core device CA certificate doesn't expire or rotate\.

 ## AWS IoT policies for data plane operations<a name="iot-policies"></a>